coderefinery/2022-03-22-workshop/content/_index.md

     - What is the difference between a `git clone` and a `git fork`?
     - What is the difference between a fork and a branch?
     - What advantages and disadvantages to code review can you imagine/list?
 3. A personal reflection for each of the 6 days written as a document (pdf or word or txt, one paragraph per day).
+To get started, you can try answering the questions "Why is this important?
+How can it improve my research work?", however any other personal reflection is welcome.
 Evaluation criteria: we expect reflections that are related to the content of each of the six days.

 These three documents should be sent before 14/April/2022 23:59CET to one of the following email addresses.
 If you are from a Swedish institution you may email diana.iusan@uppmax.uu.se.
 If you are from other countries please email enrico.glerean@aalto.fi.
 If the evaluation criteria are met for each of the 3 documents, you will receive a certificate by the end of April 2022.
 Please note that we do not track course attendance.